xvanov/socratica/docs/epics.md

 **Goal:** Generate practice problems based on student's current work.
 **Value:** Enables independent practice and mastery building.

-#### Story 11.1: Problem Analysis and Categorization
+#### Story 11.1: Problem Analysis & Generation Algorithm

 As a student,
-I want the system to understand the type of problem I'm working on, So that it can generate similar practice problems.
+I want the system to understand the type of problem I'm working on and generate similar practice problems, So that I can reinforce my understanding with problems that match my difficulty level.

 **Acceptance Criteria:**
 1. Analyzes current problem to identify type (linear, quadratic, etc.)